docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

 The maximum permitted value of the named property.
-If the `hasMax` attribute is false, an exception occurs, and an error is generated.
+If the `hasMax` attribute is `false`, an exception occurs, and an error is generated.

 #### Type